concordion/concordion-website/cubano/framework.md

 If something fails, it's usually a good idea to [fail fast](http://concordion.org/coding/java/markdown/#fail-fast) and exit the specific test immediately rather than allow the test to muddle along.

 ## Test Inheritance
 Tests inheriting from or calling other test should be kept to a minimum, in my experience this leads to hard to understand tests and a fragile test suite that is not easily modified.
+Only use inheritance if an "is a" relationship exists between the child and the parent class.
+Favour delegation over inheritance.

 ## Asserts
 Asserts belong in the specification and not the tests.